unifreak/unifreak.github.io/_posts/2021-11-02-note-go-the-language.md

 ```

 When comparing interface values or aggregate types that contain interface
 values, we must **be aware of the potential for a panic**.
-A similar risk
+A similar risk exists
-exists when using interfaces **as map keys or switch operands**.
+when using interfaces **as map keys or switch operands**.

 Only compare interface values if you are certain that they contain dynamic
 values of comparable types.

+See #Trap:comparable.

 ## Trap: Interface Containing a Nil Pointer Is Non-Nil